-Yellowstone National Park had been high up on our travel bucket list since – well, forever!
+Yellowstone National Park had been sky high on our travel bucket list since – well, forever!
 Who hasn’t always wanted to visit one of Earth’s most unique and natural marvels?!
 But we made one mistake.
 We only gave ourselves 3 days to explore this vast volcanic landscape.
 We needed 4.
-This action packed 4 days in Yellowstone itinerary covers everything you need to plan your visit.
+This action packed 4 days in Yellowstone itinerary covers everything you need to plan your perfect visit.

 Above ground, Yellowstone can be described by every synonym of the word breathtaking.
 However, lurking just below the surface is a super-volcano known as Yellowstone Caldera.